 Well, that’s where this post comes in.
 In this article, I’m going to show you how to recognize unhealthy INFJs and the weaknesses that INFJs can fall into when they don’t have balance.

-Keep in mind, I LOVE INFJs.
-This article is not meant to “bash” INFJs in any way at all (I’m an INFJ too, after all!).
+Keep in mind, I love INFJs.
+This article is not meant to “bash” INFJs in any way at all.
 Every single type can be unhealthy, this article just gives us ways to spot imbalance in ourselves so we can avoid hurting ourselves or others.
 It can also help us to spot when others are unhealthy and we can be more understanding of them.